 In terms of customer experience, both Podia and Thinkific perform exceptionally.

 Podia offers a straightforward checkout process, allowing students to enroll for courses in a few clicks.

 Thinkific, on its part, is highly interactive, giving a sense of community to its users through in-class surveys, quizzes and discussions, and more.
 It makes it easier to track your students’ progress and provide swift customer support.

 Winner: Thinkific wins this one narrowly.
 Podia also helps instructors to provide awesome customer experience, but Thinkific does it better.

 Ultimately, both platforms have established themselves among the best platforms for online courses.

 They provide everything you need to host your online course content and generate revenue more efficiently.
 Their tools are easy to use, and their customer service personnel are fantastic.

 However, here’s our verdict:

-- If you’re on a tight budget and you want to sell courses, digital products, and memberships, then Podia is ideal for you.
+- If you want to sell courses, digital products, and memberships, then Podia is ideal for you.

-- If you have a little extra cash and want to maximize your earnings as a course creator, Thinkific is the one to choose.
+- If you want to maximize your earnings as a course creator, Thinkific is the one to choose.